davidgfolch/Blueliv/README.md

 - Each search is implemented in a concrete class (**CitySearch**/**IdSearch**) implementing the base abstract class **FileSearch**.
 This base class implements a factory pattern to get the concrete instance.

-- Unit testing implemented (94,4%).
+- Unit testing implemented (coverage 94,9%).

 - Performance test implemented on an auto-generated source data file (1,4GB).
 About 20seg running a city search.